 Let’s start with the basics.
 Ceramics is the name given to inorganic non-metal materials that are formed with the use of heat.
 Now if you are wondering where pottery comes into the equation, pottery simply is clay-based ceramics.
 The most notable properties of ceramics are heat resistance, strength and durability.

 A collection of NAA Design's cups and tumblers, ideal for coffees, teas or anything else your heart desires.

 Slip casting is a ceramic technique that has its origins back in China’s Tang Dynasty, a time of ornate porcelains and lavish glazes.
-Local artisans in Northern Thailand create beautiful homeware pieces using this generation old technique where liquid clay, or “slip” as it is known, is poured into a plaster mold and then removed once the clay has formed into the desired shape to air-dry.
+Many of our Local Bazaar artisans in Northern Thailand create beautiful homeware pieces using this generation old technique where liquid clay, or “slip” as it is known, is poured into a plaster mold and then removed once the clay has formed into the desired shape to air-dry.

 As the name implies, hand forming is using your own two hands to create form and surface.
-Take Dung Jai’s beautiful selection of hand formed plates as a prime example of this ceramic technique.
+Take our Local Bazaar artisan Dung Jai’s beautiful selection of hand formed plates as a prime example of this ceramic technique.
 Rather than a perfectly smooth finish, Yun celebrates the use of organic textures which are created through hand forming.
 Yun’s inspiration comes from everyday things around him like rice fields and combined with his love for hand forming give his homeware pieces that natural rustic feel that tell a very distinct and authentic story.

 Dung Jai's stunning Artisan Blue Stoneware Plate with Golden Line Set is perfect for everyday and special occasions.